First Year Five

 • Taking any other action that asks the faculty member to consider the work they do to strengthen their inclusive teaching

-• Reflect briefly in writing on each of the five hours and how their pedagogy is evolving or might evolve because of it
+Faculty will then reflect briefly in writing on each of the five hours (via our reflection form).
+In the Reflection Form, faculty will be asked to describe how their pedagogy is evolving or might evolve because of the resource (book chapter, workshop, podcast episode, etc.) they logged.

-• Enjoy support in the form of a kick-off meeting in September, a mid-year meeting, and end of the year celebration of success
+• Enjoy support in the form of a kick-off meeting, a mid-year meeting, and end of the year celebration of success

 • Receive a newsletter not only with suggestions and communication from Stearns Center, but also with and from each other